 In hindsight, I should have gone with the dual SIM technology.
 But I guess I was blinded by my Apple devices and so stuck with the iPhone.

-* This blog post is in no way sponsored or paid for by T-Mobile.
+* This blog post is not sponsored or paid for by T-Mobile.
 It simply serves as a tip for expats.
-There might very well be other carriers and plans with similar options, but I wanted to share the one that is proven since it's worked for someone before.
+There might very well be other carriers and plans with similar options, but I wanted to share the one that is proven since it’s worked for someone before.